Editor’s Note: This blog post was originally published in July 2020 and has been revised to reflect industry updates.

 These potential smart features include, but are not limited to:

 A More Advanced Intercom.
-A properly functioning intercom system allows schools to share announcements and alert students and teachers about important information or hazardous situations.
+A properly functioning intercom system lets schools share announcements and alert students and teachers about important information or hazardous situations.
 A VoIP system is more flexible, allowing both telephones and overhead speakers to simultaneously broadcast messages in different parts of buildings as needed.
-Newer systems also play the bell sounds indicating class starting and ending periods and can even play music when classes are not in session.
+Newer systems also play the bell sounds indicating class starting and ending periods, and can even play music when classes are not in session.
 Unlike the old bulky and restrictive intercom systems, now faculty can make announcements from any telephone, or even from a cell phone app if needed.
+Schools often have loud speakers and horns in gymnasiums or outdoor play yards (playgrounds), all of which can be used by school staff from any device they choose.

 Call Logging and Recording.
-It’s always a good idea to maintain a communication log in the event pertinent information must be retrieved about phone calls.
-In addition to reporting which calls happened, when legal to do so, calls can also be recorded, with these recordings stored locally or in the cloud.
+It’s always a good idea to maintain a communication log in the event pertinent phone call information must be retrieved.
+In addition to reporting which calls happened—when legal to do so—calls can also be recorded, with these recordings stored locally or in the cloud.
 Recording archives can be retrieved from audio storage by authorized personnel given security privileges.

 Video Conferencing/Distance Learning.
-For public school districts with multiple schools, or larger independent schools with multiple buildings, secure video conferencing is crucial in order for the educational institution to stay on message.
-Perfect for presentations and meetings that require multiple viewpoints, video conferencing brings administrators together to collaborate right from their desks.
-Additionally, given the new realities that Covid19 brought us all, distance learning must be factored into every school’s technology repertoire!
-Cost can be a significant factor here, but doesn’t have to be.
+For public school districts with multiple schools, or larger independent schools with multiple buildings, secure video conferencing is crucial for the educational institution to stay on message.
+Perfect for presentations and meetings requiring multiple viewpoints, video conferencing brings administrators together to collaborate right from their desks.
+Along with the typical sick days or snow days, modern times dictate that schools must provide teachers with resources to conduct hybrid education.
+Some systems include this feature free, eliminating the need for third-party video conferencing subscriptions, which are often a per-teacher cost!

 Better Call Routing.
 Schools have multiple departments—all with unique purposes, but all working to serve the needs of students and parents.
 Part of the efficiency equation at schools is ensuring incoming calls go to the right place.
 VoIP eases this process with features such as a staff directory and departmental menus, with pre-recorded menus of options directing incoming callers.
 Call routing can also provide school hours, weather updates, and more.

 Enhanced 911 Calling (E911).
-Speaking of student safety and security (not to mention that of school staff), one newer safety feature that only a select few systems have is the ability to closely monitor and track any 911 calls that are dialed by school personnel.
+Speaking of student safety and security (not to mention that of school staff), one newer safety feature that only a select few systems have is the ability to closely monitor and track 911 calls dialed by school personnel.
 Now it is possible for key administrators and public safety personnel to be immediately group-texted when 911 is dialed, indicating who called and where.
-These managers can text each other during the event to discuss what is happening and even click a link on their cell phone to listen to the live 911 call in progress!
+These managers can text each other during the event to discuss what is happening.
 In a crisis situation, this allows everyone involved to be up-to-date and act quickly to keep students and faculty safe.

 One of the factors that makes VoIP so useful is its sheer flexibility.
 Services can be changed at any time, with extensions and phone numbers added or removed at a moment’s notice.
 This is the advantage of the “plug-and-play” nature of VoIP—you can upgrade, downgrade or swap out phones as needed.
 And the installation process is as easy as plugging in a telephone, so managing these tasks doesn’t require any extra manpower.

-If another pandemic like Covid19 forces your staff to work from home, Hosted VoIP is ready!
+If a specific circumstance requires your staff to work from home, hosted VoIP is ready!
 Some better systems allow extension-to-extension (or outside) calling from a desktop computer or a smart-phone app!

 This might be counterintuitive, but VoIP phone systems are typically less expensive than traditional phone systems.
 Yes, the technology is more advanced, but having a cloud-based PBX system saves potentially tens of thousands of dollars in initial cost of equipment and long-term maintenance.
 Our studies have consistently shown that a hosted system is typically HALF the cost of an on-premise (closet-based) phone system!
 (There is no box-in-the-closet to buy.)